cwray07/miRNA_analysis/README.md

 reformat.sh in=<genome.fa> out=<newname_genome.fa> underscore
 ```
 Note, this can (and should) be used on any fasta file, not just genomes - For example later on you'll need some miRNA reference files from miRBase - these are rife with both real and imaginary white-space so run this code on them before using to avoid the wratch of miRDeep.
-Second Note. **module load** is how you load modules in kelvin (amazing I know). other useful ones are **module avail** which lists all modules you can activate (very useful for ones with weird names that you can't remember) and **module unload** which does what it says on the tin - you'll be using this later also to get around a pesky perl error.
+Second Note.
+We used some commands earlier to egt FASTQC running, these are really essential for doing basically anything in kelvin.
+Detailed info is available in the training docs but to sum -  **module load** is how you load modules in kelvin (amazing I know), other useful ones are **module avail** which lists all modules you can activate (very useful for ones with weird names that you can't remember) and **module unload** which does what it says on the tin - you'll be using this later also to get around a pesky perl error.

 ## Genome downloads and indexing